Pisces (astrology): Background

 While the astrological sign Pisces per definition runs from ecliptic longitude 330° to 0°, this position is now mostly covered by the constellation of Aquarius due to the precession from when the constellation and the sign coincided.
 Today, the First Point of Aries, or the vernal equinox, is in the Pisces constellation.
 There are no prominent stars in the constellation, with the brightest stars being of only fourth magnitude.
 One star in the constellation, Alpha Piscium, is also known as Alrescha, which comes from the الرشآء, meaning "the well rope", or "the cord".
 The constellation, however, is different from the astronomical location where the sign occupies space.
 The constellations in earlier times were primarily used as markers to help determine what influence was in the sky.
 Nevertheless, the sign of Pisces remains in the 30-degree span of 330°–0°.

 Ptolemy described Alpha Piscium as the point where the cords joining the two fish are knotted together.
 The astrological symbol shows the two fishes captured by a string, typically by the mouth or the tails.
 The fish are usually portrayed swimming in opposite directions; this represents the duality within the Piscean nature.
 They are ruled by the planet Jupiter (Neptune in modern astrology).
-Although they appear as a pair, the name of the sign in all languages originally referred to only one fish with the exception of Greek, Ukrainian, Polish, Romanian, Bulgarian, Russian, Dutch, Swedish, Hungarian, Latvian, Lithuanian, Italian and Portuguese.
+Although they appear as a pair, the name of the sign in all languages originally referred to only one fish with the exception of Greek, Ukrainian, Polish, Romanian, Bulgarian, Russian, Dutch, Finnish, Swedish, Hungarian, Latvian, Lithuanian, Italian and Portuguese.
 Pisces is the mutable water sign of the zodiac.